Paul King | Freelance Architect

 Certain materials used in buildings are blamed more often than others.
 Particularly strong criticism has been made of the use of plaster on polystyrene wall linings directly fixed to untreated timber wall framing.
 If this construction technique is employed, only the outer painted surface provides for weather tightness.
 This weakness is compounded by the fact that if water does get through the surface, there is no easy way for it to get back out again, meaning it can remain trapped in the interior of the wall.

 As a result of prolonged exposure to dampness, untreated timber framing within walls, floor or roof can develop mould and start rotting – often without any visible sign from the outside until it has become quite extensive.
-Luckily, better construction techniques can ensure that water resistance is not just dependant on a layer of paint – for example by allowing any water that does penetrate the surface as result of extreme weather conditions, to drain and evaporate back out again.
+Luckily, better construction techniques can ensure that water resistance is not just dependant on a layer of paint – for example by providing drainage cavities allowing any water that does penetrate the surface as result of extreme weather conditions, to drain back out again.

 Bad design details